Ladvien/ladvien.github.io/_posts/2017-07-18-sql-r-comparing-values.md

 nonMillennialsDf <- sqldf("SELECT * FROM peopleDf WHERE DOB < '2000-01-01'")
 {% endhighlight %}

-This should prove a `nonMillennialsDf` dataframe, which contains:
+This should provide a `nonMillennialsDf` dataframe, which contains:

 |PersonalID                       |FirstName |LastName |DOB        |
 |:--------------------------------|:---------|:--------|:----------|